ocodo/.emacs.d/README.md

 Copy `./custom/custom.el` to `./local/custom.el` if you want to start from the same state as the general config.

+# Package/Feature configuration

+The biggest feature of this config is the use of Nginx / Apache Server style split configuration.

+Feature/Package configuration is set in `/_configs` and enabled by symlinking to `_activated`.

+Currently this is only supported for the centralized repo, so changes are propagated unless you fork.

+Using a git rebase / upstream style of updating would be ok, but you will risk clobbering your own changes.

+I am planning to add the ability to apply similar configuration via a local/init

 # Local Color Theme Persistence

 You color-theme selection is always stored locally, in